 Remove the top cling film.
 Sprinkle the crumbly flour on top of the flatten dough, make sure you have enough crumbly flour for the 4 doughs.
 Using the bottom cling film, roll the dough tightly into a log, Seal both ends then wrap it in cling film.
 Continue the procedure for the rest of the dough.
 Refrigerate the dough for 30 minutes.

 After 30 minutes, unwrap the dough and cut it into 4-5.
 Get 1 portion facing upward flatten using a rolling pin (with cling film at the bottom and on top) to about 1/8 in thickness.

 Place a tablespoon full of ube filling at the center of the dough and seal the dough completely.
+Flatten again and fold in half.
 Place on baking tray and continue the rest of the dough.

 Pre-heat the oven to 175C.
 Brush egg whites on top of the Hopia.
 Bake it for 15-20 minutes or till it’s golden brown.